 As with any financial product application, there will be an application process, followed by the proposed lender analysing the application.
-The process can be similar to applying for a mortgage and therefore documents will need to be made available to confirm identity and business income.
+The process of applying for a secured business loan can be similar to applying for a mortgage and therefore documents will need to be made available to confirm identity and business income.

-Before making an application, in addition to finding copies of the necessary documents, a business owner should consider the following elements:
+Before making a secured business loan application, in addition to finding copies of the necessary documents, a business owner should consider the following elements:

 - Deciding which asset to commit to the secured lending.